RamblingCookieMonster/PSDepend/README.md

 This is a simple PowerShell dependency handler.
 You might loosely compare it to `bundle install` in the Ruby world or `pip install -r requirements.txt` in the Python world.

-PSDepend allows you to write simple *.depend.psd1 files that describe what dependencies you need, which you can invoke with `Invoke-PSDepend`
+PSDepend allows you to write simple *.depend.psd1 or requirements.psd1 files that describe what dependencies you need, which you can invoke with `Invoke-PSDepend`

 **WARNING**: